sukibaby/itgmania-on-gentoo-guide/README.md

 ## Note about `emerge`

-At some point, it is likely that you will be unable to install packages until you update your configuration files.
+At some point, it is likely that you will be unable to install packages until you update your configuration files (you'll see someting like `Use --autounmask-write to write changes to config files `).
 When this happens, simply run

 `sudo etc-update`